Road Trip Essentials: Updated June 30, 2022

 We all get hungry so snacks are road trip essentials.
 If you’re planning some longer road trips (or going on road trips with kids), packing snacks is definitely a good idea.
 While you’ll certainly find convenience stores all over the place, buying snacks like this can become expensive and unhealthy.
 By packing your own snacks ahead of time, you can choose healthier options and save money by purchasing from markets instead of convenience stores.
 Popular items could be beef jerky, granola bars, and crackers, but vegetables and fruit make great options too.

 We’ve already mentioned snacks and water, so we may as well mention coolers too.
 Just like camping, having a cooler can be a great way to keep drinks cold and food fresh.
 Having a cooler can open up the possibilities for different snacks, allowing you to bring deli meats, cheese, and maybe some toppings for your vegetables.
 It’s also great to bring other drinks as well.
 If you buy a cooler, don’t forget ice packs.
-They’re better than ice for many reasons, but the most important is that they don’t become water all over your cooler.
+They’re better than ice for many reasons, but the most important part is that they don’t become a pool of water in the bottom of your cooler.
+Although expensive, one of the best brands is YETI.

 Flashlight or Headlamp